Geography of Palestine: Tectonics and seismic activity

 The Jordan Valley is a segment of the Dead Sea Transform, a continuation of the Great Rift Valley which separates the African Plate from the Arabian Plate.
 The entire segment is thought to have ruptured repeatedly, for instance during the earthquake of 749 and again in 1033, the most recent major earthquake along this structure.
 The deficit in slip that has built up since the 1033 event is sufficient to cause an earthquake of Mw~7.4.

 The tectonic disposition of Palestine on the margin of the Dead Sea Transform has left it exposed to relatively frequent earthquakes, the most destructive of which were those of 31 BCE, 363, 749, and 1033.
 For a detailed list see here.

 Rivers and lakes

 The River Jordan is the largest river in Palestine, forming the eastern boundary of the West Bank, until it flows into the Dead Sea.
 Friends of the Earth Middle East reports that on the one hand up to 96% of the river's fresh water is diverted by Israel, Jordan and Syria, while on the other hand large quantities of untreated sewage are being discharged into the river.

 The Dead Sea is the largest body of water in Palestine, while the valley of Marj Sanur forms a seasonal lake.

 A number of ephemeral streams, in Arabic called wadis, flow into the Jordan River or Dead Sea through the West Bank, including Wadi Og, Wadi Fa'rah and Wadi Qelt.
 Others flow through Israel and into the Mediterranean Sea, such as Hadera Stream and Wadi Kabiba.

+Palestine also has several culturally significant water features, including Birkat Al-Karmel, Hezekiah's Pool, the Pool of Bethesda, the Pool of Siloam, Solomon's Pools, and the Sultan's Pool.